-Krista: This question is not so much, “How do queer people have sex?”
+Krista: This question is not so much “How do queer people have sex?”
 Na-uh.
-It’s more, well…how don’t queer people have sex?
-We use our fingers, tongues, mouths, legs, genitals, butts, chests, and—most importantly—BRAINS.
-Fingers, tongues, and toys can go in the various openings, crevices, and sensitive areas on most people, and queer people, like all people, have sex by stimulating some (or all) of these places.
+It’s more “How don’t we have sex?
+We use our fingers, tongues, mouths, legs, genitals, butts, chests, and—most important—BRAINS.
+Fingers, tongues, and toys can explore the various openings, crevices, and sensitive areas on most people, and queer people, like all people, have sex by stimulating some (or all) of those places.

-The word “sex” is not defined ONLY by penis-in-vagina penetration—helllllll, no. Sex can mean a lot of things, but best believe: Queer sex, however you’re having it, is “real” sex.
-Nobody can tell me that hours of sweaty, hot, orgasm-after-orgasm mattress sessions with another person don’t “count as real sex” because my partner and I are not having penis-in-vagina sex.
+The word sex is not defined exclusively by a penis entering a vagina—helllllll no. Sex can mean a lot of things, but best believe: Queer sex, however you’re having it, is “real” sex.
+Nobody can tell me that hours of sweaty, hot, orgasm-after-orgasm-inducing mattress sessions with another person “don’t count” as “real sex” because my partner and I are not having P-in-V sex.

 Lola: Queer sex can include P-in-V, too—it just doesn’t have to.
 When a similar question was posed on the reality show The Real L Word, roughly two dozen lesbians gave roughly two dozen answers.
 This controversy culminated in Autostraddle developing this excellent “Is It Sex?” flowchart:

 But before we go any further, promise us you’re not going to do any of these things without getting consent from your partner!
 Everybody involved needs to be 100 percent on board with what everyone’s doing, 100 percent of the time.
 You’re not waiting to hear a “no” from your partner before you stop what you’re doing; you want to hear a “FUCK YES.”

 Lola: Krista, I’m so excited to be DOIN’ IT with you for educational purposes.
 I can’t believe that we chose matching sheer pink nightgowns!
 And yet…I can.